 MATH 210B.
 Modern Algebra II.
 3 Units.

 Continuation of 210A.
-Topics in field theory, commutative algebra, and algebraic geometry.
+Topics in field theory, commutative algebra, algebraic geometry, and finite group representations.
 Prerequisites: 210A, and 121 or equivalent.

 MATH 210C.
 Lie Theory.
 3 Units.